Sunday 23 April Home – Dubai

 Drive southwards along the Kings’ Way to Petra.
 You’ll follow along a very ancient and strategic trading route which connected Egypt with Mesopotamia, Syria and Anatolia.
 As with the Edomite’s and Moabites, trade along this route gave the Ammonites considerable revenue.
 Our first stop today is Madaba famous for its ancient mosaic map of Jerusalem in the St George Church floor.
 Continue to Mt.
 Nebo and the alleged burial site of Moses overlooking the Dead Sea and the Jordan Valley; then drive through the magnificent scenery of Wadi Mujib to Kerak to visit the Crusader Castle.

 The Nabataean Kingdom of Petra, became a client state for the Roman Empire in the first century BC, it was only in 106 AD that the city lost its independence when it was captured by the Romans who renamed Nabataea to Arabia Petraea.
 Petra’s importance declined as sea trade routes emerged and after an AD 363 earthquake which destroyed many structures.
 It was gradually lost to civilization until rediscovered by the Swiss explorer, Burkhart.
 Today is one of the tour highlights as you explore this city that is carved into the rose-red Sharah Mountains.
 Continue into Petra to the Roman Theatre, the Courts, Qasr al-Bint Pharaoun, Temple of the Winged Lion and other monuments.
-Break for lunch at the Nabatean Tent Restaurant, a local restaurant run by the Bedouin of Petra.
-After lunch you may wish to climb up to the Monastery high above the base of Petra, or continue to explore other sites in Petra.
+Break for lunch at a local restaurant run by the Bedouin of Petra.
+The afternoon is at your leisure.

-Today we farewell Petra and drive north to the Dead Sea.
+Visit Little Petra today before we drive north to the Dead Sea.
 This afternoon is at leisure, perhaps experience a unique “float” in the Dead Sea.
 This amazing site which is 306 metres below sea level is renowned for its therapeutic qualities.

-Rest up this morning before early afternoon we head to the Amman International Airport, and join our flight to Dubai.
-We overnight in the airport transit hotel.
-Saturday morning, we will rejoin our flight home to Auckland.
+Rest up this morning before early afternoon we head to the Amman International Airport and join our flight to Dubai.

 Arrive Auckland mid-morning.